johanmoritz/mattermost-webapp/report.md

 Gabriel: 1.5 hours

+Kasper: 1.5 hours

-It went quite smoothly for the most part, but I had some issues with getting the Docker environment to work properly.
+It went quite smoothly for the most part, but we had some issues with getting the Docker environment to work properly.
 After reinstalling it and its dependencies it magically started working.

 5. analyzing code/output;

 Gabriel: 1.5 hours

+Kasper: 1.5 hours

 Analyzing relevant tests and code in order to add documentation for them and to figure out types to use for variables that require them.

 6. writing documentation;

 Gabriel: 4 hours

+Kasper: 2 hours

 Writing code documentation and report